copier-org/copier/CONTRIBUTION.md

 As someone with a Python background who has worked with ML models, I'm drawn to tooling problems that slow developers down in real, tangible ways.
-This issue describes a genuinely frustrating workflow — having to commit, push, and run updates just to preview a template change — and proposes a solution that would make the development experience significantly better.
+This issue describes a genuinely frustrating workflow, having to commit, push, and run updates just to preview a template change, and proposes a solution that would make the development experience significantly better.
 That kind of quality-of-life improvement is something I find meaningful to work on because the impact is immediately visible.